dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 one is generalization and the other one is safety.
 I argue that solely scaling imitation learning does not guarantee the robot policy is able to generalize task and adapt to dynamic environment safely.

-The first reason is is adaptability requires a high quality set of demonstration for training
+The first reason is adaptability requires a high quality set of demonstration for training in imitation learning.
 - Teleoperation of the real robot is one of the most effective methods to obtain data from demonstration.
 - But most available teleoperation devices lack of kinesthetic feedback while force and torque are significant information in contact-rich manipulation task.
 - Recent robot data collection hardware such as mobile ALOHA and Universal Manipulation Interface from Stanford showed impressive results of policy learning platform with simple teleop interfaces, their examples were limited to manipulating light and small objects.